ℹ️ This project is part of a series of experiments to fix fundamentals and improve quality of craft in Windows

 I also explored replacing the progress bar with games or custom animation to make the waiting less painful :)

-While the team bought in to the proposal of modernizing UI, technical framework constraints and tight timelines forced us to limit to dark mode support with existing UI style.
+Even though the team bought in to the proposal of modernizing UI, technical framework constraints and tight timelines forced us to limit to dark mode support with existing UI style.

 Improvisation